swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 When new PackageDescription API is added which would not be understood by a prior version of the Swift Package Manager, it will be added to the current version of the PackageDescription module and will not require the package manager to include a version of the module without that API.
-However, if that new API is used in the Package.swift manifest, it will cause the package manager to validate that the Swift tools version of that package specifies a version of the tools which understands that API, or to emit an error with instructions to update the Swift tools version if not.
+However, if that new API is used in a Package.swift manifest, it will cause the package manager to validate that the Swift tools version of that package specifies a version of the tools which understands that API, or to emit an error with instructions to update the Swift tools version if not.